Connections: Interesting and Useful Places on the Web

 - Don Lancaster's Guru's Lair

-- Mr Lancaster is one of the true pioneers and very prolific.
-I have learned an awful lot
+Mr Lancaster is one of the true pioneers and very prolific.
+I have learned an